Ana-Akaishi/data-science-projects/Bank_Loan_Default/README.md

 This situation allow me to use **Logistic Regression** to classify and predict bad (default) clients.
 I'll compare the results of this linear regression with **Neural Networks** and check who perform better due the variables available.

+## Project Steps
+Since this is a kaggle dataset and is already divided by train and test sets, there's not much cleaning or extra extractions to be made.
+Instead, I'll jump right into our exploratory data analysis (EDA) and run some models.
+I'll deal with the unbalanced classes in two different ways, generating synthetic data and penalizing the model, each one in a different notebook.
+0 - EDA
+1.1 - Logit & NN with synthetic data
+1.2 - Logit & NN increasing model penalization